+101 participating teams

 EduHack 2nd edition: what’s new?

-- EduHack’s launching session will be on 18 November and will take place in four different locations across Catalonia, seeking to foster the creation of collaborative educational communities.
+- EduHack’s launching session was held on 18 November and took place in four different locations across Catalonia, seeking to foster the creation of collaborative educational communities.
 These locations are Universitat Pompeu Fabra, in Barcelona, Universitat de Girona, Universitat de Lleida and Complex Educatiu, in Tarragona.

 - EduHack participants are also provided with access to a digital platform to develop their proposals and be able to test them in real educational contexts.
 The platform includes co-creation and design thinking tools, problem solving resources, real experiences, success cases, working spaces and mentors to support them across the process.

-Teachers from all educational levels and curricular areas, teachers and students of master and bachelor degrees related to education, industry experts and professionals working in research centers can participate in EduHack.
+Teachers from all educational levels and curricular areas, teachers and students of master and bachelor degrees related to education, industry experts and professionals working in research centers participated in EduHack.

 EduHack and design thinking